 - You want a complete heating/cooling solution

 - You already have adequate ductwork, vents and pipes installed.

-While a heating and the cooling split system is quite popular, another viable option for homeowners is a ductless HVAC system.
+While a heating and cooling split system are quite popular, another viable option for homeowners is a ductless HVAC system.
 It is a split system with two units that work similarly to HVAC split systems.
 These are great if you want to have a separate unit for each of your rooms.
 They are mounted on walls and are operated using a remote control.
 While costlier than typical HVAC systems, they are easier to install.
 Consider this system if:

 - You are not interested in installing a complex network of ducts and vents throughout your entire home.